utthee/iSauli/README.md

 ## Features
 The following application has the following features:
-1. Simple and minimalistic design.
+1. Simple and minimalistic design;
-2. Cross-matching logic between items.
+2. Cross-matching logic between items;
-3. CRUDL of the items managed by the system.
+3. CRUDL of the items managed by the system;
-4. Lists of logs made by the students to the system.
+4. Lists of logs made by the students to the system; and
+5. Simple user feedback.